 In fact, while many people still use taxis to get from the airport or their hotel to the cruise port, Uber and Lyft are becoming a widely used option.
 The appeal is understandable.
 Using the services you can pick up a ride from your phone on demand, usually in a nicer, newer car than your typical taxi.
 Best of all, the cost for using Uber or Lyft can often be lower than a similar taxi ride.

-(Note: If you are a first-time user with Lyft, you can sign up at this link to receive $50 in free ride credit good toward your first rides.)
+(Note: If you are a first-time user with Lyft, you can sign up at this link to receive FREE ride credit good toward your first rides.)

 Uber’s area includes everything from the New Hampshire border all the way to Nantucket.
 Lyft offers a similar area, although Cape Cod is not covered.
 What this means is that no matter where you stay before your cruise, you are likely in the Boston service area and can get a ride.